lattice0/qemu-insides/Qemu/4-qemu-object-model.md

-Qemu OOP in C - part 3
+Qemu Object Model - part 3
 ================================================================================

 How Object Oriented Programming language concepts are implemented in C on Qemu project